-Net Income Approach suggests that value of the firm can be increased by decreasing the overall cost of capital (WACC) through higher debt proportion.
-There are various theories which propagate the ‘ideal’ capital mix / capital structure for a firm.
-Capital structure is the proportion of debt and equity in which a corporate finances its business.
+The Net Income Approach suggests that the value of the firm can be increased by decreasing the overall cost of capital (WACC) through a higher debt proportion.
+There are various theories that propagate the ‘ideal’ capital mix/capital structure for a firm.
+Capital structure is the proportion of debt and equity in which a corporate finances it’s business.
 The capital structure of a company/firm plays a very important role in determining the value of a firm.

 Introduction to Capital Structure Theory

-A corporate can finance its business mainly by 2 means i.e. debts and equity.
+A corporate can finance its business mainly by 2 means, i.e., debts and equity.
 However, the proportion of each of these could vary from business to business.
-A company can choose to have a structure which has 50% each of debt and equity or more of one and less of another.
+A company can choose to have a structure with 50% each of debt and equity or more of one and less of another.
 Capital structure is also referred to as financial leverage, which strictly means the proportion of debt or borrowed funds in the financing mix of a company.

-Debt structuring can be a handy option because the interest payable on debts is tax deductible (deductible from net profit before tax).
+Debt structuring can be a handy option because the interest payable on debts is tax-deductible (deductible from net profit before tax).
 Hence, debt is a cheaper source of finance.
-But increasing debt has its own share of drawbacks like increased risk of bankruptcy, increased fixed interest obligations etc.
+But increasing debt has its share of drawbacks like increased risk of bankruptcy, increased fixed interest obligations, etc.

 Net Income Approach Explained

-Net Income Approach was presented by Durand.
-The theory suggests increasing value of the firm by decreasing the overall cost of capital which is measured in terms of Weighted Average Cost of Capital.
-This can be done by having a higher proportion of debt, which is a cheaper source of finance compared to equity finance.
+Durand presented the Net Income Approach.
+The theory suggests increasing the firm’s value by decreasing the overall cost of capital which is measured in terms of the Weighted Average Cost of Capital.
+This can be done by having a higher proportion of debt, which is a cheaper finance source than equity finance.

 Required Rate of Return x Amount of Equity + Cost of debt x Amount of Debt